jbowman86/VBA_Challenge/README.md

 (https://github.com/jbowman86/VBA_Challenge/blob/de861d00223c13744dd9c4b273a28ba0124726af/Resources/VBA_Challenge.vbs)

+The data that the code is applied to can be accessed via the following link:

 The following is the steps completed to refactor the original VBA code:

 1. Set up the macro to allow analysis to be completed in multiple years by creating an input box command.
 Additionally, create a timer to measure length of time it takes to complete the tabulations.
 This code is as follows: